thecoachanna/carlot-backend/README.md

 # Purpose

-This App will allow Private sellers to post their cars, trucks or bikes for sale and be able to be view other listings as well.
+“This app was designed to allow for the private selling of cars, trucks, and bikes.
-This app is designed to only be used for private sellers and to stray away from the dealership and their saturated listings in other platforms.
+It was created specifically with private sellers in mind in order to stray away from other used car selling apps that are spammed and saturated by dealerships.”

 # MVP